 Excluded categories:false eyelashes, loose glitter, glitter gel, lip balms, lip liners, liquid eyeshadow, loose setting powder, mascara, pencil eyeliner, nail polish, and Super Shock Shadows.

-Please know that I do not hate these brands – I actually love them!
+Please know that I do not hate these brands.
+In fact, I actually love them!
 So it goes without saying that my buying ban will not be forever.
-I will be allowed to ask for items from these *banned* brands as birthday or Christmas gifts.
-Moreover, I may lift my ban during the holiday 2020 time period.

-Final Thoughts on my 2020 Beauty Low Buy Rules
+Final Thoughts on my 2020 Beauty Low Buy Introduction Rules

 Although I want to spend less money on makeup in 2020, my ultimate goal is to reduce the size of my collection.
 These goals influenced my Beauty Low Buy rules.
 Based on last year’s failures, I learned that I needed to create stricter rules to hold myself accountable.

-By limiting the number of items I can purchase (without punishing myself) and actively working to finish more makeup products in 2020, I feel confident that I can reduce the size of my beauty collection by the end of the year.
+This year I am limiting the number of items I purchase (without punishing myself).
+Also, I am actively working to finish more makeup products in 2020.
+Therefore, I feel confident in reducing the size of my beauty collection by the end of the year.